johnWilshire/contest/readme.md

 that explores how and why these ART's emerge in a species x, which has non overlapping generations.

+## Model
+The males mature before the females.
+All females mature at the same time.

+Starting at time 0, we pull the time of male maturation from an exponential distribution with rate `maturation_rate`.

+### parameters

 ## Usage and installation
 You can install this package with devtools.